-EADS' Consolidated Financial Statements are presented in euros.
-The assets and liabilities of foreign entities whose reporting currency is other than euro are translated using period-end exchange rates, while the corresponding income statements are translated using average exchange rates during the period.
+The Group's Consolidated Financial Statements are presented in euros.
+The assets and liabilities of foreign entities whose reporting currency is other than euro are translated using periodend exchange rates, while the corresponding income statements are translated using average exchange rates during the period.
 All resulting translation differences are included as a component of AOCI.